dougeby/IntuneDocs/intune/certificates-scep-configure.md

       - When you install NDES for standalone Intune, the CRP service automatically installs with the Certificate Connector.
       - When you use Intune with Configuration Manager, you install the Certificate Registration Point as a Configuration Manager site system role.
-5. When prompted for the client certificate for the Certificate Connector, choose **Select**, and select the **client authentication** certificate you installed on your NDES Server during step #3 of the procedure [Install and bind certificates on the server that hosts NDES](#install-and-bind-certificates-on-the-server-that-hosts-ndes) from eariler in this article.
+5. When prompted for the client certificate for the Certificate Connector, choose **Select**, and select the **client authentication** certificate you installed on your NDES Server during step #3 of the procedure [Install and bind certificates on the server that hosts NDES](#install-and-bind-certificates-on-the-server-that-hosts-ndes) from earlier in this article.

-   After you select the client authentication certificate, you are returned to the **Client Certificate for Microsoft Intune Certificate Connector** surface.
-Although the certificate you selected is not shown, select **Next** to view the properties of that certificate.
+   After you select the client authentication certificate, you're returned to the **Client Certificate for Microsoft Intune Certificate Connector** surface.
+Although the certificate you selected isn't shown, select **Next** to view the properties of that certificate.
 Select **Next**, and then **Install**.

 6. After the wizard completes, but before closing the wizard, **Launch the Certificate Connector UI**.